mindboards/ev3sources-xtended/ev3sources/lms2012/c_vireobridge/README.txt

-Building vireobridge requires some header files that are not distributed with this module.
+Building libvireobridge.so requires some files that are not distributed with this module:

-In order to build vireobridge, you need to obtain the header files from Vireo and specify their location by setting the INCLUDEVIREO variable in the Makefile.
+    1. Vireo header files.  libvireobridge.so source files require Vireo headers to compile, so you need to have those files and specify their location in the Makefile by setting the INCLUDEVIREO variable.

+    2. A libvireo.so library.  libvireobridge.so links against libvireo.so, so
+       you must have libvireo.so (built for the appropriate target) in the Linuxlib_AM1808/ directory.